manuelesimi/Plugins/README.md

+#### The Plugins Project

 Developers and administrators of a GobyWeb instance can define new plugins to extends GobyWeb with new functionality.
-This pages describes the plugin system and provides a reference for people who write new plugins or need to maintain existing ones.
+The Plugins project allows to:

+* 	load and validate plugin configurations
+* 	create and register fileset instances
+* 	create and submit (both to a local or remote cluster) task instances.

 There are five categories of GobyWeb plugins: